Skip to content

 Take A Boat Trip On The River Fal

-Glide through the tranquil waters of the River Fal on a delightful boat trip, offering picturesque views of Falmouth and Cornwall’s charming countryside.
+The River Fal boat trips run from Prince of Wales Pier in Falmouth, passing wooded creek banks, the Trelissick gardens, and the King Harry Ferry crossing en route to Truro.
 Kids will be thrilled to see an array of wildlife along the way – from friendly seals basking in the sun to curious seabirds soaring overhead.

 As you embark on your adventure, knowledgeable guides will regale you with fascinating tales about Falmouth’s rich maritime history, pointing out important landmarks that played a vital role in shaping this coastal town.
 Let your little ones experience what life was like for sailors long ago as they learn about shipbuilding and towering lighthouses dotting the coastline.

 The boat trip is an ideal family outing, providing ample opportunities for kids to explore their surroundings while soaking up some sunshine.
-The stunning scenery combined with educational insights makes it a perfect day out in Falmouth that both parents and children are sure to treasure forever.
+The wooded creeks and wildlife sightings — seals, herons, kingfishers — combined with stories about Falmouth’s maritime past make it one of the more genuinely educational family outings in the area.

 Discover The Walks Of The South West Coast Path

-After taking a boat trip on the River Fal, it’s time to explore the South West Coast Path and its breathtaking coastal views.
+After taking a boat trip on the River Fal, head out onto the South West Coast Path for the cliff-top views between Pendennis Point and Maenporth.
 This is perfect for families who love being outdoors and enjoy wildlife spotting.
 There are plenty of family-friendly trails that cater to all ages.

 The walks on the South West Coast Path offer more than just scenic routes.
 Along the way, you’ll come across historical landmarks such as Pendennis Castle and St Anthony’s Lighthouse.
 These sites offer a glimpse into Falmouth’s past and provide an educational experience for kids while still having fun.

 Pack a picnic and take advantage of the many designated spots along the trail to rest and refuel.
-The combination of picturesque landscapes with delicious snacks will make this adventure even more memorable.
+The views across the bay towards St Mawes and the Roseland add to a walk that’s genuinely enjoyable for the whole family.
 Don’t forget your camera to capture those special moments together as a family amidst Cornwall’s natural beauty!

 Explore Gyllyngvase Beach